This post may contain affiliate links.

 15. Algenist Pore Corrector Anti-Aging Primer

 Since it’s part primer and part resurfacing skin care, this product is great for shrinking pores both in the long and short term.
 The silicone in this formula makes pores disappear instantly, while salicylic acid and willow bark extract help to refine the skin and keep it looking smoother for years to come.
 It’s a great two-in-one for all skin types.
-Purchase it from Sephora!
+Purchase it from Sephora or Amazon!

 16. Erno Laszlo Pore Cleansing Clay Mask

 Keeping the pores clear is one great way to also keep them looking smaller!
 This mask acts like a vacuum cleaner, pulling debris and sebum out of the pores.
 It includes both kaolin and bentonite clays, but in a formula that nourishes the skin to prevent dehydration.
 If your skin leans towards oily, then definitely give it a try!
-Order it from Net-a-Porter!
+Order it from Net-a-Porter or Amazon!

 17. Kate Somerville ExfoliKate Intensive Exfoliating Treatment

 This fan-favorite scrub is one of the better physical exfoliants to choose.
 It contains gentle and ocean-safe silica beads to slough away pore-clogging dead skin, but it’s also reinforced with lactic and salicylic acid for their resurfacing abilities.
 It is an intensive exfoliant that will help minimize pores, but only if your skin is hearty and non-sensitive.
-Pick it up at Sephora!
+Pick it up at Sephora or Amazon!

 18. Glossier Solution Exfoliating Skin Perfector

 This lovely exfoliant is a great staple to have in a pore shrinking skin care routine.
 It contains lactic acid, salicylic acid, and even gluconolactone (a poly-hydroxy acid) to resurface the skin and ensure the pores stay clear.
 It helps keep the skin feeling smooth, and even contains a touch of sebum-controlling niacinamide.
-Get it directly from Glossier!
+Get it directly from Glossier or Amazon!

 19. Supergoop!
 100% Mineral Smooth & Poreless Matte Screen SPF 40